Home » Practice Areas » Sex Abuse » Youth Organizations & Sports Sex Abuse

 Childhood sexual abuse is a horrifically violating crime that can impact all aspects of a victim’s life.
 Getting the proper treatment and support to work through the trauma is crucial to moving forward, but there are also legal options for survivors of sexual abuse.

-At Herman, Herman & Katz, our experienced Louisiana sexual abuse attorneys have helped our clients seek compensation from their abusers and the institutions and organizations that failed to protect them.
+At Herman Herman Katz, our experienced Louisiana sexual abuse attorneys have helped our clients seek compensation from their abusers and the institutions and organizations that failed to protect them.
 Our dedicated and compassionate team understands the delicate nature of these cases and offers a safe and confidential environment as we navigate the legal process.
 Whether the trauma was recent or decades ago, we do everything we can to seek justice and hold perpetrators responsible.

-If you or a loved one was a victim of child sexual abuse, contact Herman, Herman & Katz to discuss your legal options.
+If you or a loved one was a victim of child sexual abuse, contact Herman Herman Katz to discuss your legal options.
 Contact us online or at 844-943-7626 for more information or a free consultation.

-Free Case Review
+Free Case Evaluation

 By submitting, you agree to our Terms & Privacy Policy.